StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-ui-configuration/prevent-merging-alerts-into-closed-cases.md

 <!-- md:permission `manageConfig` -->

-This topic provides step-by-step instructions for deactivating the ability to [merge alerts into closed cases](../../../analyst-corner/alerts/add-an-alert-to-an-existing-case.md) in TheHive.
+By default, TheHive allows users to [merge alerts into closed cases](../../../analyst-corner/alerts/add-an-alert-to-an-existing-case.md).

-A closed case is one with a [status](../../../../administration/status/about-statuses.md) assigned to the *Closed* stage.
+You can deactivate this capability to prevent modifications to cases that have been completed.

-By default, it's possible to merge alerts into a closed case.
-Use this procedure to restrict merging alerts into cases statuses linked to the *New* or *In progress* stages.
+A closed case is any case with a [status](../../../../administration/status/about-statuses.md) assigned to the *Closed* stage.

 <h2>Procedure</h2>